gvwilson/thirdbit/src/fiction/iffy/index.md

 "I just asked her to pick up a couple o' things,"
 Aunt Naggie said,
-sticking her head up through an open hatch like a turtle cautiously checking that the world outside its shell was safe.
+sticking her head up through the galley hatch like a turtle cautiously checking that the world outside its shell was safe.
 "Did they have eggs?"